tomakita/RetroCheck/example/README.md

 }
 ```

 Here is the `MetricsClient` implementation.
-We'd like to mock the call to `MetricsClient.emit`:
+We'd like to mock the call to `MetricsClient.emit`.
+If this is your first read of this document, feel free to ignore this:

 ```java
 public class MetricsClient {